RobDolin/Data/get-involved.md

 # Get Involved

-Below are ways you can get involved with your local Democratic party and with organizations working on related issues
+Below are ways you can get involved with your local Democratic party and with organizations working on related issues;
+particularly issues for communities most likely to be impacted by the 2016 President-elect.

 ## Index